code42/code42cli/README.md

 - Code42 Server 6.8.x+

 ## Installation
-Until `py42` and `c42secevents` are available on PyPI, you will need to first install them manually.
+Until we are able to put `py42` and `c42secevents` on PyPI, you will need to first install them manually.

 `py42` is available for download [here](https://confluence.corp.code42.com/pages/viewpage.action?pageId=61767969#py42%E2%80%93Code42PythonSDK-Downloads).
 For py42 installation instructions, see its [README](https://stash.corp.code42.com/projects/SH/repos/lib_c42_python_sdk/browse/README.md).